plbenveniste/plbenveniste.github.io/_pages/projects.md

 | +Parameter changes | 0.0111 | 95/103 |
 | +Bird cropping | 0.087 | 96/103 |

-You can find more details on this project in the following python [Notebook](/files/bird_classification_notebook.ipynb)
+You can find more details on this project in the following python [Notebook](https://github.com/plbenveniste/plbenveniste.github.io/blob/a669c044c38d6a7044a9329dbfbec280dd3be878/f)

-## Lung cancer prediction

-As part of a project with Paris' hospitals (Assistance Publique – Hôpitaux de Paris) I am currently working with Dr Jean-Emmanual Bibault.
-We are building a Machine Learning algorithm that predicts the chances that someone develops lung cancer based on their consumption of tobacco.
-We are using two databases : PLCO and NLST which group around 200 000 profiles and their data.
-The model is trained on the 150 000 lines of data of NLST and then tested on the 50 000 lines of PLCO.
-The dataset not only contains information on the person's tobacco consumption but also age, family, diseases and exposure to certain products.

-In order to compute the chances of someone developping lung cancer, we use XGBoost

-## Project 3